microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 #### Response

 The following is an example of a successful response.
 It includes only default properties.
 You can subsequently get the **owners** or **members** navigation properties of the group to verify the owner or members.
+The value of the preferredDataLocation property is inherited from the group creator's preferred data location.

 >**Note:** The response object shown here might be shortened for readability.